moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 The current configuration defaults to connecting to Demo EVM Chain and displays the current network, the native token balance, and the connected wallet address.
 If multiple networks are supported, selecting the arrow next to it will open the Switch Networks modal.
 This allows users to select another network and authorize the change.

-Once connected, users will see their TANGO token balance and wallet address.
+Once connected, users will see their {{ networks.dancebox.token_symbol }} token balance and wallet address.

 ## Customize RainbowKit